-The Doctor pulled out a cigarette from the wrinkled pack.
+The doctor pulled out a cigarette from the wrinkled pack.

-Unable to peel off the sticker from the door, the Doctor turned around; Julian was now standing in front of him with his gun pointed straight at the doctor's head.
+Unable to peel off the sticker, the doctor turned around; Julian was now standing in front of him with his gun pointed straight at the doctor's head.

 "What kind of doctor are you?"
 Julian asked.

-The Doctor kept calm and slowly raised his hands midway to his shoulders.
+The doctor kept calm and slowly raised his hands midway to his shoulders.

 "Fuck!"
 Julian raised his voice in anger.

-"I didn't come here to rob you, sit the fuck down."
+"I didn't come here to rob you, now sit the fuck down."

 "Baje las manos."

-As the Doctor looked up at Julian, he asked-
+As the doctor looked up at Julian, he asked-

-"Pinche encendedor", the Doctor complained.
+"Pinche encendedor", the doctor cursed the lighter.

-"It was a birthday gift from my wife," the Doctor uttered.
+"It was a birthday gift from my wife," the doctor uttered.

 "It would have been nice to see it work perfectly again one last time."

-"Don't worry, Doctor, you'll probably die of cancer."
+"Don't worry, doctor, you'll probably die of cancer."